FranckLab/qDIC/README.md

 doi="10.1007/s11340-018-0377-4",
 url="https://doi.org/10.1007/s11340-018-0377-4"
 }
-}
 ```

 ## Contact and support
 For questions, please first refer to [FAQ](https://github.com/FranckLab/FIDIC#faq) and [Questions/Issues](https://github.com/FranckLab/FIDIC/issues).
 Add a new question if similar issue hasn't been reported as a GitHub "Issue".
-The author's contact information can be found at [Franck Lab](francklabbackup.me.wisc.edu) or via GitHub.
+The authors' contact information can be found at [Franck Lab](francklabbackup.me.wisc.edu) or via GitHub.